Here are five vital skills for every writer to master.

 There are thousands of rules and skills that go into writing an engaging piece.
 Many writers take these skills for granted: they don’t realise they are doing many of the right things already.
 But if you’ve always wanted to know what it takes to write well, read on!

-Much like Maslow’s pyramid of needs, you can stack these skills hierarchically into five levels that increase in abstraction as you go up.
+You can stack writing skills hierarchically into five levels that increase in abstraction.
 It’s challenging to master a skill higher up the hierarchy if you haven’t attended to the lower, more basic skills beforehand.
-So let’s start at the very beginning with the base skills.
+So let’s start at the very beginning with the basic skills.

 Your writing must make sense.